Nazariy Yaremchuk

 Until his death in 1995, Yaremchuk was one of the most-loved singers of Ukraine.
 He held on to the title People's Artist of Ukraine and was a posthumously recipient of the Shevchenko National Prize.
 In Ukraine, he was commonly nicknamed "the favourite of the country" and the "nightingale from the Bukovyna".

 Yaremchuk was mostly known for his Ukrainian-language repertoire.
 Together with Vasyl Zinkevych and Volodymyr Ivasyuk, he was the first singer to sing in his native language at Pesnya goda.
-As part of VIA Smerichka, Yaremchuk first popularised songs as "Chervona ruta" and "Vodohray".
+As part of VIA Smerichka, Yaremchuk first popularised songs such as "Chervona Ruta" and "Vodohray".